tfsaggregator/aggregator-docs/content/docs/v3/commands/map-commands.md

 ------------------------|:-----:|---------
 `--instance`            | `-i`  | The name of an existing Aggregator instance (Azure Function App).
 `--resourceGroup`       | `-g`  | Azure Resource Group that contains the Aggregator instance.
 `--namingTemplate`      |  n/a  | Specify affixes for Azure resources.
-This option requires defining `--resourceGroup`, also.
-This turns off automatic name generation and allow comply with enterprise requirements.
+This option turns off automatic name generation and allow comply with enterprise requirements.
 `--rule`                | `-r`  | The name of an existing Rule to run.
 It must be previously uploaded using [`add.rule`](../rule-commands/#addrule).

 These parameters identifies the Azure DevOps Project event that will be sent to the Rule.